jb-tester/springdoc-openapi-mvc-test0/HELP.md

 - @Tag annotation is ignored on openapi generating for endpoints
 - @Operation annotation is ignored on openapi generating for endpoints
 - @Parameter annotation is ignored on openapi generating for endpoints
+- @RequestBody annotation is ignored on openapi generating for endpoints
 - @ApiOperation  annotations not displayed - https://youtrack.jetbrains.com/issue/IDEA-233294
 - @ApiResponses annotations not displayed - https://youtrack.jetbrains.com/issue/IDEA-233294